 The box comes packaged in a simple, natural box, with a pretty heart label attached, so it looks and feels very natural before you even get to see what’s inside.

 The products are bedded in natural squiggles, all delicately wrapped in tissue paper, so they arrive in perfect condition.
-There is also a beautifully printed information card too, which gives you a brief description of each product.
+Also included is a beautifully printed information card that gives you a brief description of each product.

 So let’s take a look at the individual products that were included in the March Natural Wellness Box.